dchampion/shared-mutable-state/README.md

  </pre>

 #### Discussion
-The sole difference between the <code>Syncrhonized</code> strategy and that of the two previous ones is its use of the <code>synchronized</code> keyword in the definition of its <code>next()</code> method.
+The key difference between the <code>Syncrhonized</code> strategy and that of the previous two is the presence of the <code>synchronized</code> keyword in the definition of its <code>next()</code> method.

-Use of the keyword in this way renders the method mutually exclusive, thereby enforcing atomicity of the operations that occur within it.
-When a thread calls the synchronized <code>next()</code>, it <i>locks</i> access to the method until it returns.
-Any thread attempting to call <code>next()</code> while another thread owns this lock will be forced to wait until the method returns in the owning thread.
-This strategy gaurantees the prevention of intersections and collisions in multiple threads reading shared, mutable state.
+Synchronizing a method in this way gaurantees mutually exclusive access to its body, thereby enforcing the atomicity of all the operations within it.
+When a thread calls the synchronized <code>next()</code> method, it <i>locks</i> access to it, forcing any other thread that calls <code>next()</code> to wait until the method returns in the locking thread.

 This type of synchronization is known as <i>intrinsic</i> locking, because it is a built-in feature of the language.